DevilExposed/DSP-Project/README.md

   ctrl+alt+p
 - Run the notebook in Google Colab or Jupyter.

+- If you cannot access the Whisper fine tuned model please run the whisperFineTune.ipynb file to create a new one

 MIT — For educational use as part of the UWE Digital Systems Project.